fronteradevs-utrgv/mm-intro-to-web-dev-2022/README.md

-# Hello Website (blank)
+# Hello future Web Developer!!

 This is a basic static HTML starter project you can build on however you like.
 No need to save.
-While you develop your site, your changes will happen 🪄 immediately in the preview window.
+While you develop your site using glitch, your changes will happen 🪄 immediately in the preview window.
 You can upload assets like images or audio in `assets` to the left.
 The rest is up to you and your imagination.
+Look back at this document as much as needed and remember that you are **_awesome_**!!

 ## What's in this project?